 The Appalachian Mountain Club runs 8 rustic, but comparatively luxurious mountain huts in New Hampshire’s White Mountains, all in spectacular locations.
 Listed south to north, these include

-- Lonesome Lake Hut, located on a glacial lake on Canon Mountain
+- Lonesome Lake Hut, located beside a glacial lake on Cannon Mountain

 - Greenleaf Hut, just above treeline on Mt.
 Lafayette